When we are judging everyone and everything, we are learning nothing.

 Since I intellectually understand everything I’ve discussed above, but often forget when I’m in the heat of the moment, I’ve implemented a unique strategy to help me stop judging people.
 In a nutshell, I proactively remind myself NOT to judge.
 Anytime I’m heading into a social situation where I feel the itch of judgment stirring inside me, I read the following mantras to myself before I leave the house…

 - Look within first.
-When two people meet, the prize always goes to the one with the most self-insight.
+When two people meet, the edge on communication goes to the one with the most self-insight.
 He or she will be calmer, more confident, and more at ease with the other.

 - Don’t be lazy and make judgments about people.
 Be kind.
 Ask about their stories.
 Listen.
 Be humble.
 Be open.
 Be teachable.
 Be a good neighbor.